List of female NASCAR drivers

-Seven female drivers: Deegan, Kirk, Patrick, Robinson, Mara Reyes, Brittney Zamora, and Isabella Robusto have won poles.
-Relatively few women have contested a full season in any of NASCAR's touring series, although this is increasingly common.
-During the 2024 season there were only 3 women running a full season: Hailie Deegan (who was released before season's end), Breidinger, and Amber Balcaen.
+Seven female drivers have won poles: Deegan, Kirk, Patrick, Robinson, Mara Reyes, Brittney Zamora, and Isabella Robusto.
+Relatively few women have contested a full season in any of NASCAR's touring series, although this is becoming more common.
+During the 2025 season, there were only two women running a full season: Toni Breidinger and Isabella Robusto.

 While some female NASCAR drivers have transitioned or attempted to transition from open-wheel racing and sports car racing (such as Sarah Fisher, Janet Guthrie, Patrick, and Katherine Legge), most have climbed the stock-car racing ladder (such as Tammy Jo Kirk, Johanna Long, and Shawna Robinson), beginning to race full-sized stock cars in their teenage years.
 A handful of women (such as Fisher, Mackena Bell and Kenzie Ruston) have raced with the help of NASCAR's Drive for Diversity program since its creation in 2004.

 Currently, Katherine Legge is the only woman in the NASCAR Cup Series, with her start at Phoenix Raceway in March 2025 being the first with a woman in the Series since Danica Patrick in the 2018 Daytona 500.
 On April 10, 2025, it was announced that Legge was bringing her e.l.f. sponsorship over from the Indianapolis 500, spreading it across the NASCAR Xfinity Series as the only woman racing in that series and the Cup Series for at least seven races in 2025.
-The first e.l.f. race would be in Xfinity on April 19 at Rockingham Speedway and her next Cup race would be at Autodromo Hermanos Rodriguez on June 15.
+The first e.l.f. race was in Xfinity on April 19 at Rockingham Speedway and her next Cup race was at Autodromo Hermanos Rodriguez on June 15.
 Other races revealed include the Xfinity race at Charlotte Motor Speedway Memorial Day Weekend, ruling out a return to the 2025 Indy 500.

-Additionally, Toni Breidinger is the only woman currently competing in the NASCAR Craftsman Truck Series in 2025.
+Toni Breidinger was the only woman competing in the NASCAR Craftsman Truck Series in 2025.